 Juniors: two pages from their homework booklet to be completed weekly.

-Seniors: class dependent but usually a mix of practise questions, MathsPad tasks, Maths Tutor tasks or past-paper question booklets.
+Seniors: class dependent but usually a mix of practice questions, MathsPad tasks, Maths Tutor tasks or past-paper question booklets.
 Where no specific homework has been set, seniors are expected to review weekly content.

 Staff will aim to support with homework at all times but this support should be sought in advance of the hand-in date.